SWARM+: Scalable and Resilient Multi-Agent Consensus for Decentralized Data-Aware Workload Management: Introduction

-We evaluate the SWARM+ system using the FABRIC testbed~\cite{baldin-fabric-2019}, a programmable network research infrastructure designed to enable researchers to provision and connect resources from more than 30 geographically distributed sites and facilitate advanced experimentation in networking and distributed computing.
-We evaluate the SWARM+ system on FABRIC with a variety of workloads, agent topologies and agent counts, across a range of failure scenarios.
+To address these limitations, this paper presents \textbf{SWARM+}, a scalable and resilient decentralized workload management system for geo-distributed scientific infrastructures.
+SWARM+ extends the original SWARM design through three novel contributions: (1)~a hierarchical coordination architecture that reduces global coordination overhead across distributed agents resulting in efficient consensus and improved scalability; (2)~decentralized resilience mechanisms that tolerate a variety of agent failures and dynamic membership changes; and (3)~data-aware scheduling policies that incorporate resource feasibility checks, improved cost models, network connectivity, and DTN locality.

-The rest of the paper is organized as follows.
-Section~\ref{sec:architecture} presents the SWARM+ architecture and details our main contributions.
-Section~\ref{sec:methodology} presents the experimental methodology.
-Section~\ref{sec:evaluation} presents the performance evaluation and results of our work.
-Section~\ref{sec:related} reviews existing literature relevant to the work.
-Section~\ref{sec:conclusion} concludes the paper and suggests avenues for future research.
+We evaluate SWARM+ on the FABRIC testbed~\cite{fabric}, a programmable network research infrastructure spanning more than 30 geographically distributed sites, with a variety of agent counts, agent topologies, real-world workloads, and covering a range of failure scenarios and network conditions.